You are currently viewing HTTP Unravelled: From Cookies to DDoS Attacks

 • “User-Agent” HeaderIdentifies the client software or browser initiating the request, allowing the server to tailor the response accordingly.

-The HTTP body serves as the primary component within an HTTP request or response, consisting of the essential data exchanged between the client and server.
-In requests, the body carries information transmitted from the client to the server, including various data types such as form submissions, JSON payloads, or file uploads.
 Conversely, in responses, the body holds the data provided by the server to fulfill the client’s request, which may consist of HTML content, JSON data, or binary files.
 As the reservoir of the message’s core content, the body stores the fundamental information conveyed during the client-server interaction.
 HTTP responses signify successful acknowledgments received upon request submission, often involving fetching and sending HTML data to display webpages.
 So, think of the HTTP body as the messenger that helps share important information between the client and server, ensuring smooth communication and keeping web applications running smoothly.

 An HTTP status code is a crucial element of communication between servers and clients, providing insight into the outcome of a request and indicating whether it was successful, encountered an error, or requires redirection.
 These codes, consisting of three digits, serve as a universal language for conveying the status of HTTP transactions.